Skip to content ↓

 Our Class Saint – Saint Maximilian Kolbe

-St. Maximilian Kolbe is the patron saint of Journalism, the media and the family.
+St. Maximilian Kolbe is the patron saint of journalism, the media and the family.
 St. Maximilian Kolbe was born on January 8, 1894, in Poland.
 He was a Polish Franciscan friar and a martyr in the German death Camp of Auschwitz during World War II.
 He is a martyr as he gave up his life the safe the life of another man in the concentration camp in Auschwitz.

 Home Reading

 Reading helps children with their knowledge, understanding and language.
-The children are taught to read in school however it is important that you encourage your child to read at home daily for 20 minutes and listen to them read a couple of pages of their book every night.
+The children are taught to read in school; however it is important that you encourage your child to read at home daily for 20 minutes and listen to them read a couple of pages of their book every night.

 Reading books will be changed regularly and every week the children will also choose a library book to read over the weekend.